 - Now gently massage the baby’s tummy with the oil.

-Don’t make the mistake of trying to soothe a baby by talking to them loudly or singing in a loud voice.
-Chances are the baby will only cry more.
-Always try to create an environment that is calm and quiet.
+Don’t soothe your baby by talking or singing loudly to her.
+Create an environment that is calm and quiet.

 100% natural gripe water has been effective in treating colic.
 The water is usually a blend of chamomile, fennel, ginger and lemon balm.
 While buying the water make sure it is completely natural and does not contain any preservatives.
 Also, ask your doctor for recommendations.

-If your baby is feeding on formula, he might be reacting to something in the formula.
-Hence changing the formula might help.
+If your baby is colicky all the time, changing the formula milk brand may help.
 Also, try out homemade formulas that are rich in bioavailable nutrients and are easier to digest.

 Apple cider helps to reduce heartburn and fights yeast infections, Therefore trying out apple cider might solve your baby’s colic.